Use the excluded destination

 If you want to prevent your product from appearing in certain locations, use the excluded destination

-Shopping_ads: Prevent your product offers from showing in Shopping ads.
+[Shopping_ads]: Prevent your product offers from showing in Shopping ads.
+Products will not be displayed in the product group and listing group selectors in Google Ads.
 Learn more about Shopping ads

-Buy_on_Google_listings: Prevent your product offers from showing as eligible in Buy on Google listings.
-Learn more about Buy on Google
+[Buy_on_Google_listings]: Prevent your product offers from showing as eligible in Buy on Google listings.

-Local_inventory_ads: Prevent your product offers from showing in local inventory ads.
-Learn more about local inventory ads
+[Local_inventory_ads]: Prevent your product offers from showing in local inventory ads.

-Free_listings: Prevent your products from appearing in free listings on Google.
-Learn more about listing your products for free on Google
+[Free_listings]: Prevent your products from appearing in free listings on Google.

-Free_local_listings: Prevent your products from appearing in free local product listings on Google.
-Learn more about listing your local products for free on Google
+[Free_local_listings]: Prevent your products from appearing in free local product listings on Google.

 [excluded_destination]attribute to work as it should with your Display ads.